Unfortunately, most cities in the world have not been built keeping sustainable urban design in mind. What is sustainable urban design?

 All around the world, road transport is a major contributor to both air pollution and carbon emissions.
 Private car usage does not look likely to reduce in the future either, as more and more cars are produced every year, making their impact even more severe.

 An important aspect of sustainable urban design is to reduce the polluting impact of private cars.
-This may be achieved thanks to the transition to electric cars.
+This may be achieved thanks to the transition to hybrid and electric cars.
 In fact, almost all of the urban environmental impact of road vehicles comes from burning fuel.
 While, on the other hand, electric vehicles create much less pollution and greenhouse gas emissions during their use.

 Moreover, when the technology will evolve, we may even get some electric cars that can charge themselves with solar or other renewable energy.
 This would make them even more sustainable.